fev-bench: A Realistic Benchmark for Time Series Forecasting: Results

-These results represent an initial analysis, and we welcome future submissions from authors of any forecasting approach---pretrained, statistical, or task-specific models.

-\textbf{Evaluation metrics.} We follow the evaluation protocol described in Sections~\ref{sec:tasks} and \ref{sec:aggregation}.
-Each task is evaluated using SQL for probabilistic forecasting and MASE for point forecasting, with results aggregated across all 100 tasks using average win rates and skill scores for both marginal and pairwise model comparisons.
-In addition, we report the following metrics to provide broader context for model performance.
+\textbf{Evaluation metrics.} We follow the evaluation protocol from Sections~\ref{sec:tasks} and \ref{sec:aggregation}.
+Tasks are evaluated using SQL for probabilistic forecasting and MASE for point forecasting, with results aggregated across all 100 tasks using win rates and skill scores for both marginal and pairwise comparisons.
+For broader context, we also report the following metrics.

-\textbf{Data leakage.} The purpose of \bench is to assess the \textit{zero-shot} capabilities of pretrained forecasting models.
-Two kinds of leakage can undermine this goal: (i) if a model has been trained on the benchmark training split, the evaluation is no longer zero-shot; and (ii) if the model has seen the test split, this constitutes direct test leakage.
-To prevent both, model contributors must indicate, for each model–task pair, whether \textit{any} part of the dataset at the same frequency was used during training.
-Resampled variants at different frequencies are not considered leakage.
-For tasks where overlap is reported, we discard the submitted results and impute performance with the 100\% zero-shot model that had the highest average win rate at the time of the benchmark release, namely Chronos-Bolt (Base).
-This eliminates leakage for the affected tasks without heavily penalizing the submitted model.

-This leakage indicator is required only for pretrained models.
-Developers may also submit task-specific models, in which case training on the task’s training split is permitted and the zero-shot requirement does not apply.
-Overall, this policy offers a practical safeguard to separate genuine zero-shot performance from overfitting to benchmark datasets, while recognizing that more subtle forms of leakage may remain difficult to detect.
+\textbf{Data leakage.} The goal of \bench is to assess the \textit{zero-shot} capabilities of pretrained forecasting models.
+Two forms of leakage undermine this goal: (i) training on the benchmark training split and (ii) exposure to the test split.
+To guard against both, contributors must report, for each model--task pair, whether \textit{any} part of the dataset at the same frequency was used during training; resampled variants at different frequencies are not considered leakage.
+For tasks with reported overlap, we discard the submitted results and instead impute performance using the strongest fully zero-shot univariate model at release time, Chronos-Bolt (Base).
+This removes leakage for affected tasks without heavily penalizing the submitted model.
+The leakage indicator is required only for pretrained models.
+Task-specific models may train on the task training split, in which case the zero-shot requirement does not apply.
+Overall, this policy provides a practical safeguard against benchmark overfitting, while recognizing that more subtle forms of leakage may remain difficult to detect.

-\textbf{Runtime.} In addition to accuracy indicators, we report the median end-to-end runtime (training plus prediction across all evaluation windows) for each model.
-While this metric has limitations due to varying hardware, batch sizes, and implementation details, it still offers useful insights into computational efficiency.
-In practice, it helps distinguish between different modeling paradigms (e.g., sample-based autoregressive models versus direct multi-step forecasters) and between zero-shot and fine-tuned approaches, while also providing an incentive for contributors to develop and submit more efficient implementations.
+\textbf{Runtime.} We report the median end-to-end runtime (training and inference across all evaluation windows) normalized to 100 time series per task by scaling runtimes by $100 / (N \times W)$, where $N$ is the number of series and $W$ the number of evaluation windows.
+Although runtime depends on hardware and implementation details, it provides a useful measure of computational efficiency across modeling paradigms and training setups.